 There are many methods or techniques that can be used to answer each of these questions.
 There is no “right” way to evaluate the search space of possible threats, but structured models exist in order to help make the process more efficient.
 Attempting to evaluate all the possible combinations of threat agent, attack, vulnerability, and impact is often a waste of time and effort.
 It is helpful to refine the search space in order to determine which possible threats to focus on.

-We can visualzie the threat modelling lifecycle like this:
+We can visualzie the threat modeling lifecycle like this:

 graph TD